harrison-ai/hai-dataeng-tech-task/README.md

 locate the corresponding files in the tar archives, and re-assemble them to produce an output file named `2.25.32906972551432148964768.dcm`.

+Your script should be written in Python, and may use third-party dependencies if desired.

 ## Question Two: Now let's do it a billion times